HelpMe-Pls/Life-Engineering/Tips & Tools/English grammar.md

 		- She would sooner **die** than **admit** she was wrong.
 - The word "shall" is only used for informal/personal *suggestions* ("Shall we go to...") but *not* for the future tense.
 	- The negative "shan’t" or "shall not" is almost never used in modern English today.
+- How to read past tense verb with post-fix `-ed`:
 ## Commonly misspelled
 - Nouns that end with "-tance" or "-tence":
 	- Acceptance